 The [product name] is a [category of product]

 That [statement of key benefit, compelling reason to buy]

 A Primary Message contains the words that connect with potential customers by communicating your value proposition.

 A Primary Message is brief and simple.
 I never consider the Primary Message as a tagline or a headline for an advertisement.
 It can be if it's short and powerful enough.
 It’s the core message that’s propagated consistently to the market.

-At BrainKraft our primary message is “Product Launches Your Competitors Fear”.
+At BrainKraft our primary message is “Product Launches Your CEO Loves and Your Competitors Fear”.
 It turns out this works as a tagline too.
 It’s simple and it communicates a unique value proposition.

 Remember that when we're bombarded with thousands of messages per day, simple is always better.